Sue: Isn’t this the same location as last week?

 Me: The mudguard sliced through his leg and he needed 18 stitches, I think.

-Sue: I’m surprised they didn’t cut away to show all the blood.
-But I have to admit, this is a great chase sequence.
+Sue: I’m surprised they didn’t show any blood.
+But I must admit, this is a great chase.
 At least it adds to the plot and it doesn’t feel like endless padding.
 It’s brilliantly directed, too.

-Me: Camfield would have been around for the location filming (which was shot before the studio sessions), so this is still him.
+Me: Camfield would have been around for the location filming, so this is still him.

 Sue: You can tell.